-He rose from an apprentice in Seattle to become the supervisor of one of DAV’s largest offices in San Diego in two years.
+He rose from an apprentice in Seattle to supervise one of DAV’s most prominent offices in San Diego in two years.
 In 2001, he was promoted to oversee benefits advocacy for an area encompassing California, Arizona, Oregon, Nevada and Hawaii.
-Later that same year, he was appointed to the national service staff and assigned to DAV’s headquarters in Washington, D.C.
+Later that same year, he was appointed to the national service staff and assigned to DAV’s Washington Headquarters.
 The following year, he was promoted to assistant national service director.

 In 2007, he was appointed deputy director of human resources and relocated to DAV National Headquarters before taking the lead as director in 2009.
-Then, in 2011, he returned to Washington, D.C. to lead DAV’s service and legislative efforts as executive director, serving in that capacity, until his current appointment in August 2013.
+Then, in 2011, he returned to Washington, D.C., to lead DAV’s service and legislative efforts as executive director and as DAV’s principal spokesperson at the Department of Veterans Affairs, Congress and the White House.
+He served in that capacity until his current appointment in August 2013.

 A native of Ottertail County, Minnesota, Jesinoski was medically discharged from the Marine Corps in 1993.
-He is certified as a Senior Professional in Human Resources (SPHR), having earned his initial certification from the Human Resources Certification Institute in 2008.
-He and his spouse, Jennifer, reside in Union, Kentucky where they are raising their two sons, Weston and Connor.
+He earned his initial Senior Professional in Human Resources (SPHR) certification from the Human Resources Certification Institute in 2008.